Abramovich 'eligible to become Israeli'

 Israeli media reports say he has been given an identity card in Israel under the Law of Return, which allows Jews to become citizens of Israel.

+The Times of Israel said the interior ministry had confirmed Mr Abramovich arrived in Israel on Monday and that he had immigrated to the country.

-He is a frequent visitor to Israel and bought a hotel in Tel Aviv in 2015.
+He is a frequent visitor to Israel and bought a hotel in Tel Aviv in 2015 that reports say he has turned into a residence.

+Israel passport holders are allowed to enter Britain without a visa for short stays.